Gort: History

 Coole House, Lady Gregory's home, served as a base for the Irish Literary Revival in the late 1800s and early 20th century.
 There is an "Autograph Tree", still there, that has the carved initials of some of her notable guests: George Bernard Shaw, William Butler Yeats, Seán O'Casey, Jack B. Yeats, John M. Synge, and Lady Margaret Sackville.
 W. B. Yeats bought a tower house, Thoor Ballylee, from the Gregorys, restored it, and made it his summer residence in the 1920s.
 Yeats wrote about the restoration using "smithy work from the Gort forge".
 Jack B. Yeats painted and drew scenes of everyday life in Gort.

 As a barracks town, Gort had a strong presence of Royal Irish Constabulary (RIC) and Black and Tans during the Irish War of Independence (1919–1921).
 A young woman, Eileen Quinn, was shot dead while holding her infant just outside of the town by the Auxiliary Division of the RIC on 1 November 1920 – in what has been described as "essentially a drive-by shooting".
 On November 26 the Loughnane brothers were interrogated in the Gort barracks before being "tied to the tailgate of a lorry and dragged to Drumharsna Castle" and killed by the RIC.
 RIC personnel conducted raids, tortured, stole, and terrorised people in Gort and the area.
 Beatings took place at the Gort barracks.
 The town also hosted a military court, which investigated Eileen Quinn's murder.

 Starting in the early 2000s, there was an influx of Brazilian immigrants to Gort; in 2006, they made up around 30% of the town's population.
-The town hosts celebrations of Brazilian Carnival and a branch of Brazilian evangelical church Assembléia de Deus, and the local Catholic church holds services in both English and Portuguese.
+In 2006, the town hosted celebrations of Brazilian Carnival and a branch of Brazilian evangelical church Assembléia de Deus, and the local Catholic church held services in both English and Portuguese.